Features of the New 1971 O'Day Sailboats

 Specifications for the New 1971 O'Day Sailboats, Manufactured by O'Day -- A Bangor Punta Company.
 GGA Image ID # 15d7143cc8

-Announcing the dawning of a new O'Day.
+Announcing the Dawning of a New O'Day

 The O'Day Company launched its first boat in 1958.
-Since then we've launched over 25,000 more.
-Today we're the largest producer of small sailboats in the world.
+Since then, we've launched over 25,000 more.
+Today, we're the largest producer of small sailboats in the world.
 And yet here we are starting over.
 Why?

-Because it just so happens that all the experience we've gained over the years has put us in the position where today we feel ready to introduce the most complete and diversified line of under-23 foot sailboats ever assembled.
+Because it just so happens that all the experience we've gained over the years has put us in the position where today we feel ready to introduce the most complete and diversified line of under-23-foot sailboats ever assembled.

 And that's what this book is all about.
 It's also your invitation to join us on our adventure.
 We think that somewhere on the following pages is the boat you'll sail for years with love and pride.

-And so we introduce to you eleven O'Day designs.
+And so, we introduce you to eleven O'Day designs.
 The facts are all here.
 You'll discover everything about these boats except the sheer fun and excitement of sailing them.

 That will come later — when you visit your O'Day dealer.
-He's the man who can put you at the tiller of a boat that dollar-for- dollar has more in it, and more to it than any other bpat you can buy.
+He's the man who can put you at the tiller of a boat that dollar-for- dollar has more in it, and more to it than any other boat you can buy.

 This is true for a lot of reasons.